outbrain/core-interview-exercise/Consul-API/README.md

 Nice to have:
 1. Pay attention to your code structure and organization in classes, functions and modules.
 Naming convention will also be taken into consideration.
-2. We will be looking at you commit history.
+2. We will be looking at your commit history.
 A tidy commit history is an advantage.
 3. Register a Consul service on the VM (using a flat file).
-3. Wrap and run Consul as s service.
+3. Wrap and run Consul as a service.

-### Environment Requirments
+### Environment Requirements
 - 1 small VM (1 vCPU, 1G memory) running Ubuntu, has Consul server installed.

 ### Exercise